 Effects of Yerba Mate

-Yerba Mate has a couple of known mechanisms and effects that works similar to green tea.
+Yerba Mate has a couple of known mechanisms and effects in that it works similar to green tea.
 Its main characteristics are that it acts like a cognitive enhancer and it stimulates the central nervous system, like caffeine.
 Important ingredients which support this mechanism are antioxidants, polyphenols, vitamins, amino acids, and minerals.
 This herb helps maintains one’s health, including the cognitive functions of the brain.

 Another mechanism which is supported by numerous studies is its influence on the energy-related systems which complete the cellular function and metabolism.
-This results in higher concentrations of ATP, the main energy of a cell.
+This results in higher concentrations of ATP, the main source of energy for a cell.
 It also acts as a vasodilator and helps the blood vessels to dilatate by relaxing the muscles.
 The dilatation of blood vessels improves the blood flow and the general cardiovascular functions.

 Yerba Mate benefits